yerimechoi/Team-Profile-Generator_C10/README.md

   <a name="mockUp"></a>
   ## Mock Up
-  The following shows the creation of a README file through node js.
+  The following shows the creation of an HTML file that shows a team profile through node js.
   ![MockUp](./src/10-object-oriented-programming-homework-demo.png)

   <a name="usage"></a>